rafeca/rafeca.github.com/_posts/2012-09-16-dynamic-loading.markdown

 * security tests
 * third party integrations

-Instead of using project configuration, our current solution to run different logic in both products is dynamic loading.
-To implement it, we have defined our own code structure trying to respect the Django default structure:
+Our current solution to run different logic in both products, instead of using project configuration, is **dynamic loading**.
+To implement it, we have defined our own code structure respecting Django default structure:

 {% highlight bash %}

 - django_project_root
   - django_app_1
+    - __init__.py
     - services.py
     - projectA
+       - __init__.py
        - services.py
     - projectB
+       - __init__.py
        - sevices.py
   - django_app_2
+    - __init__.py
     - services.py
     - projectB
+      - __init__.py
       - services.py

 {% endhighlight %}

-When the Django application is running as projectA, the service logic being used is:
+If the Django application is running as projectA, the service logic being used is:
 - for django_app_1 application, the module django_app_1.projectA.services
 - for django_app_2 application, the module django_app_2.services (as django_app_2.projectA.services module is not created).

-ProjectB defines in both django applications specific logic, and therefore no generic one is used.
+ProjectB has defined specific logic in both Django applications, and therefore no generic one is used.

-To know which module must be loaded, we're using the following snippet of code (simplified):
+Find underneath the snippet of code (simplified) we're using to know which module must be loaded:

 {% highlight python %}